OSGeo/OSGeoLive-doc/quickstart/udig_quickstart.rst

   which describes how to run extra functions.
   This document should describe every detailed step to get the application to work, including every screen shot involved in the sequence.
+  Finish off with "Things to Try" and "What Next?" sections.
   Assume the user has very little domain expertise, so spell everything out.

 ..
 Writing Tip: